adhadse/theme-material-darcula/README.md

 conda build .
 ```

-## Want to contribute
+## Want to contribute?
-If you have any visual issue that's eye soring.
+If you find any visual inconsistency that's eye soring.
 Just open a new issue and let's discuss.

 ## History

-This was the first JupyterLab theme that included dark scrollbars.
-As of JupyterLab 1.0, the dark scrollbars feature from this theme was incorporated into JupyterLab core, as part of [@jupyterlab/application/style/scrollbar.css](https://github.com/jupyterlab/jupyterlab/blob/6d5240dda71fb3d12814e8b88b09e94e23d42875/packages/application/style/scrollbar.css).

-JupyterLab itself now supports dark scrollbars for dark themes in Chrome, Firefox, and Safari.
-See [here](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar) and [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scrollbars) for more info on how this is done.
+A fork of [telamonian/theme-darcula](https://github.com/telamonian/theme-darcula).
+The original theme is still available.
+Somewhere during the development the theme diverged from the original one in look and feel so much that I planned to ship this as a completely different package.